lisavetta/swift/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Patterns

+* [L] The only time you should be using implicitly unwrapped optionals is with @IBOutlets.
+In every other case, it is better to use a non-optional or regular optional property.
+Yes, there are cases in which you can probably "guarantee" that the property will never be nil when used, but it is better to be safe and consistent.
+Similarly, don't use force unwraps.

+* [L] Don't use as! or try!.

+* [L] Don't use unowned.
+You can think of unowned as somewhat of an equivalent of a weak property that is implicitly unwrapped (though unowned has slight performance improvements on account of completely ignoring reference counting).
+Since we don't ever want to have implicit unwraps, we similarly don't want unowned properties.

+* [L] When unwrapping optionals, use the same name for the unwrapped constant or variable where appropriate.

 * <a id='implicitly-unwrapped-optionals'></a>(<a href='#implicitly-unwrapped-optionals'>link</a>) **Prefer initializing properties at `init` time whenever possible, rather than using implicitly unwrapped optionals.**  A notable exception is UIViewController's `view` property. [![SwiftLint: implicitly_unwrapped_optional](https://img.shields.io/badge/SwiftLint-implicitly__unwrapped__optional-007A87.svg)](https://github.com/realm/SwiftLint/blob/master/Rules.md#implicitly-unwrapped-optional)